~ The Ebenezer Foundry of

 Jacob Brettell (1793 - 1862) See the Ebenezer Research Foundry Article about Brettell

-Fowler was secretary to The Sheffield Mechanics' Institute & in close contact with Elliott who was also an officer of the institute.
-Fowler often dined at Upperthorpe & went walking with the bard who once referred to him as "our son 'by better ties than blood.'"
+Born at Wincobank in Sheffield, Fowler was secretary to the Sheffield Mechanics' Institute & was in close contact with Elliott who was also an officer of the institute.
+Fowler often dined at Elliott's Upperthorpe home & went walking with the bard who once referred to him as "our son by better ties than blood."
 Fowler was among those who light-heartedly referred to each other as The Elliott Club.
-Elliott's poem "The Gypsy" was written for Fowler.
+Elliott's long poem "The Gypsy" was written for Fowler.
 The poem, which is a ballad set round Stannington, then a village near Sheffield, begins:

 "John Fowler, I owe you a tale or a song,